amartincolby/Rust-Quick-Guide/README.md

 years ago.
 Emerging as it did from the ashes of structured programming and the spaghetti code of _The Mythical Man Month_, OOP, as it is known, was the _de rigeur_ paradigm just as computing exploded into the general consciousness.
-Througout the 1980s and 1990s, the massive growth of the industry suppressed change, even as people on the proverbial edge started to realize that OOP had fundamental problems that were not easily soluble.
+Throughout the 1980s and 1990s, the massive growth of the industry suppressed change, even as people on the proverbial edge started to realize that OOP had fundamental problems that were not easily soluble.
 These problems produced one of the greatest, if not _the_ greatest, technical manuals in computing history: